KatamariJr/gorm.io/pages/docs/associations.md

 {% note warn %}
 **NOTE:**
-Associations will only be deleted if the deleting records's primary key is not zero, GORM will use those priamry keys as conditions to delete selected associations
+Associations will only be deleted if the deleting record's primary key is not zero, GORM will use those primary keys as conditions to delete selected associations

 ```go
 // DOESN'T WORK